 Ian Stansfield has research interests in the mechanism of protein synthesis in eukaryote cells, and in the control of gene expression at the level of mRNA translation.
 His lab uses baker's yeast Saccharomyces cerevisiae as a model system.

-His lab is researching the mechanisms of translation elongation and termination events in yeast using systems biology approaches; in collaboration with Dr M.Carmen Romano (Institute of Complex Systems and Mathematical Biology, University of Aberdeen) mathematical modelling is being applied to develop models of translation.
+His lab is researching the mechanisms of translation elongation and termination events in yeast using systems biology approaches; in collaboration with Prof M.Carmen Romano (Institute of Complex Systems and Mathematical Biology, University of Aberdeen) mathematical modelling is being applied to develop models of translation.
 Using thse models, a quantitative understanding of these complex cellular events is being developed, including their regulation.
 Recent research is focusing on the role of transfer RNA and ribosome abundance in the regulation of gene expression.
 This has particular relevance for the high-level expression of foreign protein in organisms such as baker's yeast and E .coli, central to pharmaceutical processes such as the production of recombinant insulin.

 The models of translation that have been developed are being used as the basis for predictive development of synthetic biology gene circuits.
 These synthetic biology circuits employ translational control of gene expression to achieve precise and rapid control of protein production in baker's yeast.
 Using this approach, the research seeks to optimise yeast's utility as a eukaryote protein expression system for heterologous proteins in biotechnology.